‘Flip Or Flop’ Scandal: Tarek And Christina El Moussa Blasted For Success Seminar Absence

 In one particular complaint, a customer claimed to have been told that they should apply for additional credit cards and increase their current limits on other cards.
 However, after discussing the idea with their financial advisor, they were persuaded against the idea.
 Then, when they reportedly asked for a refund, they were allegedly turned down.

-Another customer reportedly said that they were also advised to take advances on their credit — and after she and her husband acquired over $100,000 for the class, they ended up in over $90,000 in credit card debt.
+Another customer reportedly said that they were also advised to take advances on their credit — and after she and her husband had acquired over $100,000 for the class, they ended up in over $90,000 in credit card debt.
 The woman also reportedly claimed she was applauded for the decision she made, but once she and her husband needed help, she was allegedly left with no assistance.

 “An additional participant echoed the same problems, and requested a refund.
 Another claimed they weren’t able to get a refund once they realized they didn’t want to participate anymore,” Radar Online revealed.